cindygraffin-pro/cloud-practitionner/readme.md

 - EBS volumes are network drives with "limited" performance, temporary block-level storage
 - If we need a high-perf hardware disk, we use EC2 instance store (name of the hard drive attached to the physical server)
 - better I/O perf
-- lose their storage if they're stopped (ephemeral) or if hardware fails
+- lose their storage if they're stopped (instance store volumes ephemeral) or if hardware fails
 - good for buffer, cache, temp content (informations that change frequently)

 **EFS:**